practicalli/neovim/docs/configuration/astronvim/index.md

 # AstroNvim

+!!!
+WARNING "AstroNvim 3.x versions only - 4.x version not supported yet"
+    AstroNvim 4 has been reorganised to be a collection of packages with a user configuration.

+    The Practicalli AstroNvim Config will not work with AstroNvim 4.x

+    A new repository will be created to support AstroNvim 4

 [:globe_with_meridians: AstroNvim](https://astronvim.com/) is a community configuration with an engaging UI, using Lazy for plugin management (Neovim packages) and Mason for package management (LSP, DAP, format and lint tools)

 [:fontawesome-brands-github: Practicalli AstroNvim Config](https://github.com/practicalli/astronvim-config) is a user configuration that extends AstroNvim and imports packages from the [:fontawesome-brands-github: AstroNvim Community](https://github.com/AstroNvim/user_example).